mrfrank8176/Complex-Networks-in-Economics-and-Innovation/index.md

 - Submission Deadline: May 5, 2021
 - Notification to Authors: May 21, 2021
 - Submission of recorded talk (if that's your chosen option): June 14, 2021
+- Date of Satellite: Wednesday, June 30, 2021

 You should submit an abstract of one-page abstract including one optional descriptive figure and caption.
 If you’re presenting at Networks 2021 or another of its satellites, there should not be too much overlap with your other contributed talks.
 Your abstract should be submitted to [https://easychair.org/my/conference?conf=cnei21](https://easychair.org/my/conference?conf=cnei21).